FWangZil/AptoStall/app/README.md

 # AptoStall DApp

-A minimal but production-grade front-end for the Kiosk-style fixed-price marketplace smart contract on Aptos testnet.
+A minimal but production-grade front-end for the Stall-style fixed-price marketplace smart contract on Aptos testnet.

 ## 🚀 Features

 - **Wallet Integration**: Connect with Petra wallet
-- **Kiosk Management**: Create and manage your marketplace kiosk
+- **Stall Management**: Create and manage your marketplace stall
 - **Item Listing**: List objects for sale at fixed prices
 - **Purchase Items**: Buy items from the marketplace
 - **Real-time Updates**: Live balance and listing updates